 The Superintendent has the responsibility to review the effectiveness of this policy with the Board of Education.
 Therefore, the Board of Education expects that formative evaluations be conducted routinely.
-Further, the Board strongly encourages Superintendent the to commission a comprehensive third party review once every three years beginning with the 2000-2001 school year, designed to measure both the effectiveness of the School-Based planning process, and the qualitative results of that process. Α Steering Committee comprised of the various School-Based planning constituencies and the Superintendent of Schools shall function as a decision-making body empowered to make adjustments, changes, and modifications in School-Based planning practice, procedure, and regulation consistent with this policy and The Steering contractual agreements.
-Committee's work shall proceed by constituency consensus.
-As such adjustments, changes, and the modifications are made; they shall be put in writing and communicated to School-Based Planning Teams.
+Further, the Board strongly Superintendent encourages the commission a comprehensive third party review once every three years beginning with the 2000-2001 school year, designed to measure both the effectiveness of the School-Based planning process, and the qualitative results of that process.
+Steering Committee comprised of the School-Based various planning constituencies and the Superintendent of Schools shall function as a decision-making body empowered to make adjustments, changes, and modifications in School-Based planning practice, procedure, and regulation consistent with this policy and contractual agreements.
+The Steering Committee's work shall proceed by constituency consensus.
+As such adjustments, changes, and the modifications are made; they shall be put in writing and communicated to School-Based Planning Teams